keybase/client/shared/README.md

 # Build the go keybase.framework
 yarn run rn-gobuild-ios

-# if this fails with something like 'xcrun: error: unable to lookup item
+# if this fails with something like "xcrun: error: unable to lookup item
-# 'Path' in SDK 'iphoneos' you might have a partial xcode install. try
+# 'Path' in SDK 'iphoneos'" you might have a partial xcode install. try
 xcode-select --switch /Applications/Xcode.app/Contents/Developer

 # Open workspace (not xcodeproj)